execRooted/Space-Rush/README.md

 - **Full Audio Experience**:
   - Different background music for each mode
   - Sound effects for all actions
-  - I DO NOT OWN ANY OF THE AUDIO USED.
+  - I DO NOT OWN ANY OF THE AUDIO OR SOUND EFFECTS USED.

 - **Control Options**:
   - Keyboard (WASD) support